Lorraine Stern, MD, FAAOS

 Following residency, she completed a one year fellowship in orthopedic trauma surgery at the University of Rochester Medical Center, where she obtained additional training in the care of complex adult and pediatric fractures.
 Her practice focuses on the care of adult and pediatric fractures and post-traumatic reconstruction.
 She has a special interest in fractures in and around joints, fractures that have not healed or have healed in an unfavorable position, and geriatric fractures.
 In addition, she is also happy to see patients with general orthopedic problems.

-Dr. Lorraine Stern is board certified by the American Board of Orthopedic Surgery.
-She is a fellow of the American Academy of Orthopedic Surgeons as well as a member of the Orthopedic Trauma Association.
+Dr. Lorraine Stern is board certified by the American Board of Orthopaedic Surgery.
+She is a fellow of the American Academy of Orthopaedic Surgeons as well as a member of the Orthopedic Trauma Association.
 In her free time, she enjoys cooking, baking, running and cycling.